dvrzan/dvrzan.github.io/Content/posts/2022/05/how-to-test-published-property.md

 >
 > In **Combine**, reactive stream flows towards `.sink(receiveValue:)`.

-To fetch data for the `@Published` property you'll likely have an asynchronous operation, so you need to use test expectations in your unit tests.
+To fetch data for the `@Published` property you'll likely have an asynchronous operation, so you need to use test expectations.

 ```swift
 func test_videos_whenFetchVideosCalled_hasFourVideos() async {